wjlow/intro-to-scala/README.md

 4. Running Tests - [See SBT instructions on how to run tests](#how-to-run-tests).

-5. Looking up Scala API - You can also search through the [Scala APIs](https://www.scala-lang.org/api/current/) to find any necessary methods.
+5. Looking up Scala API - You can also search through the [Scala APIs](https://www.scala-lang.org/api/current/) to find any necessary methods or use a documentation browser like [Dash](https://kapeli.com/dash).

+6. To explore the Scala API or any of the exercises use the Scala REPL [See SBT instructions on how to jump into the REPL](jumping-into-a-scala-repl).

 ![scala api browser](scala-api.png)

 </p></details>